chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 following options:

 * includes a `pre_shared_key` extension
-* includes both a `signature_algorithms` and `supported_groups` extensions
+* includes `signature_algorithms`, `supported_groups`, and `key_share`  extensions
-* includes a `pake` extension
+* includes `pake`, `supported_groups`, and `key_share` extensions

+If a client sends the `pake` extension, then it MUST also send a `supported_groups` and `key_share` extension.
+Like PSK-based authentication in psk_dhe_ke mode as defined in
+{{Section 4.2.0 of !TLS13=RFC8446}}, authentication with the `pake` extension is always combined with the normal TLS key exchange mechanism.
+See {{key-sched-mods}} for details.

+Combining the `pake` extension with the normal TLS key exchange mechanism using a hybrid or PQ key agreement protects against Harvest Now Decrypt Later Attacks where traffic recorded today may be decrypted by a Cryptographically Relevant Quantum Computer (CRQC) in the future.
+However, if the PAKE used is not quantum secure, then an active quantum attacker may still break authentication.

+A client which sends both a `pake` and `signature_algorithms` extension indicates the client requires both PAKE authentication and standard server certificate authentication.

-If a client sends the `pake` extension, then it MAY also send the `key_share` and `pre_shared_key` extensions, to allow the server to choose an authentication mode.
-Unlike PSK-based authentication, however, authentication with PAKE cannot be combined with the normal TLS key exchange mechanism.
-Forward secrecy is provided by the PAKE itself.
+The client MAY also send a `pre_shared_key` extension along with the `pake` extension, to allow the server to choose an authentication mode.

 The server identity value provided in the PAKEClientHello structure are disjoint from that which the client may provide in the